ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 ## 9000/tcp open  http        syn-ack ttl 63 WEBrick httpd 1.6.0 (Ruby 2.7.0 (2019-12-25))

 This one took a long time.
 A simple search box that exposed a file listing.
 I figured os command injection, but nothing I could do would trigger it.
-I eventually passed the form paramter as an array (i.e. search[]= rather than search=) which triggered a full exception with stack traces.
+I eventually passed the form paramter as an array (i.e. `search[]=` rather than `search=`) which triggered a full exception with stack traces.
 Via that I found the command being run was `find ./Games -iname "*#{param}*"`.

 Again, this looked like os command injection, but nothing I did could break out of those quotes.
 Finally, almost by luck, I discovered in the docs for find that \`\` should still work - I can't escape, but I can evaluate commands directly in place.
 Testing this with `echo -e \x41` and getting the results for a regular search for `A` verified this.

+Seeing the results back was a bit tricky - I tried using `| xargs touch` to emit content as file names in the result of the search command.
+Messing around with that for a bit I eventually realised in a facepalm moment that the stack traces from earlier had revealed where the html template for the page I was viewing was.
+So, I could actually just append the results of commands to that and see them in source, so much easier.

-Via this I found the flag and emitted its contents into the form template the page was derived from, so I could extract the image.
-I could have just done an md5 in place, but I like the images :) (also I only remembered this later).
+Via this I found the flag using a find of my own, and emitted its contents into the form template the page was derived from, so I could extract the image.
+I could have just done an md5 in place, but I like the images :) (also I only realised this later).

 ## 9001/tcp open  http        syn-ack ttl 63 Thin httpd